 Gluten is a popular topic these days at restaurants, grocery stores, and farmers’ markets.
 Trouble is, most people who claim to have a sensitivity to gluten have never been tested.
-More alarming is that some who follow a gluten free diet may not even know what gluten is, as Jimmy Kimmel discovered.
+More alarming, some who follow a gluten-free diet may not even know what gluten is, as Jimmy Kimmel discovered.

 According to the National Foundation for Celiac Awareness, approximately 83% of people with Celiac Disease have never been diagnosed.
 Here are a few steps to learn if you have gluten sensitivity or Celiac Disease:

 - First, get tested for a wheat allergy.
 This may be your issue, and testing usually involves a simple skin or blood test.
 If this is negative, you can move on to step 2.

 - Get tested for Celiac Disease, especially if you have a family history.
 This involves checking your blood for specific antibodies, and if this test is positive, your health care provider will likely confirm your diagnosis with an intestinal biopsy.
 Treatment will then entail total exclusion of gluten from your diet.

 - If both steps 1 and 2 are negative, you may have a food or gluten sensitivity.
 Since this condition cannot be confirmed by a blood test or through intestinal biopsy, it’s called a “diagnosis of exclusion” and is only applicable after ruling out a wheat allergy and Celiac Disease.
 Once testing is complete, you may do a “Gluten Challenge” which is a special diet that involves consuming small amounts of gluten-containing products over time, like wheat bread, to test your gut’s reaction.